illuvielsatori-netizen/poipoe-quantitative-engine/README.md

 *We are building what is building us.*

-**Statistical Foundation of the first Predictive Blockchain Intelligence**
+**Statistical Foundation for the first Predictive Blockchain Intelligence**

 Our quantitative library provides the mathematical backbone for transforming raw blockchain data into actionable intelligence signals through rigorous statistical analysis and probabilistic modeling.